adrielrancepascua-dev/adrielrancepascua-dev/README.md

 ## Experience

 **Freelance Developer**, Papers & Petals (paying client)
-Built and maintains [cafe-flowershop](https://github.com/adrielrancepascua-dev/cafe-flowershop), the back office for Papers & Petals across Dagupan, San Carlos, and Urdaneta.
+Built and maintains [cafe-flowershop](https://github.com/adrielrancepascua-dev/cafe-flowershop), the live back office for Papers & Petals across 3 branches in Dagupan, San Carlos, and Urdaneta.
+More than 10 employees use it every day.
+The shop has left paper records behind entirely, with a cleaner cash flow and no more money tracking errors in day to day work.
+When an order needs an edit, whether from a staff mistake or a customer change of mind, requests go through a Messenger group chat where the owner and a co admin I assigned make those edits.
 Covers staff login, multi branch orders, inventory transfers, expenses, and branch sales reports.
 Live demo: [flower-backoffice-demo.vercel.app](https://flower-backoffice-demo.vercel.app)

 **Shop Attendant**, Buks' Computershop, 2014 to 2021
 Watched over the family internet cafe.
 Learned customer service, basic PC upkeep, and how to keep a small tech business running day to day.